burnsk15/landing_page/README.md

 Also used a footer element instead of a div, since you should use specific containers when possible.

 # Notes
-So my only worry is I'm not sure how the website is supposed to look as the screen gets wider, it says that it doesn't matter for smaller mobile screens.
+After some research I found flex-basis would help me keep the header-content the same size even as the screen gets wider

 Also starting halfway through I started adding comments, and went back to add comments, but will try and add more commments going forwards.